PlasmaPy/PlasmaPy/docs/contributing/pre-commit.rst

 Troubleshooting pre-commit failures
 ===================================

-Many pre-commit failures can be automatically fixed by adding a comment to a pull request that says ``pre-commit.ci autofix`` (like in `this comment
+Most common pre-commit_ failures can be automatically fixed by adding a comment on a pull request that says ``pre-commit.ci autofix`` (like in `this comment
 <https://github.com/PlasmaPy/PlasmaPy/pull/1500#issuecomment-1216865989>`__).

 After doing this, please do a :bash:`git pull` in your clone of PlasmaPy's repository to pull back the auto fixes to your computer.

+If these steps do not fix the pre-commit failure, then please check out the sections below for more suggestions on how to make the fixes.

 codespell
 ---------

 PlasmaPy uses codespell_ to find typos in source code.
-Rather than checking if each word matches a dictionary entry, it looks through a set of common misspellings in order to reduce the number of false positives.
+Rather than checking if each word matches a dictionary entry, codespell tries to match words to a set of common misspellings.
+This approach greatly reduces the number of false positives, but will occasionally miss some less common misspellings.

 If you encounter a false positive with codespell, add it to ``ignore-words-list`` under ``[codespell]`` in :file:`pyproject.toml`.